Best LIVE Ammo Deals Online >>>

 Effective Range

 Urban zombie survival involves a lot more room clearing and small-unit tactics than long-distance precision shooting.
-While characters in zombie apocalypse shows and movies might encounter the occasional threat at 200-300 yards, that’s the exception rather than the rule.
+While urban settings might present occasional threats at 200 to 300 yards, that’s the exception rather than the rule.

 Aero Precision SOLUS prone bolt